ansys/pysystem-coupling/doc/source/users_guide/syc_solution.rst

 ----------------------

-The results for the individual participants in the analysis can be examined using their respective prostprocessing applications.
+The results for the individual participants in the analysis can be examined using their respective postprocessing applications.
 Consult the relevant documentation for details.

-For System Coupling-specific results, data can be writting in EnSight format, so that EnSight can be used for visualization, animation and postprocessing.
+For System Coupling-specific results, data can be written in EnSight format, so that EnSight can be used for visualization, animation and postprocessing.
 PySystemCoupling also supports the writing of some convergence diagnostics in CSV format.